Qualicum Beach Creek Estuary Works

 QUALICUM BEACH, BC

-Lanarc’s work set out to restore and enhance the riparian, estuarine, intertidal, and foreshore landscape adjacent to the newly restored Beach Creek Estuary and Marine Spit.
+Lanarc’s work set out to restore and enhance the riparian, estuarine, intertidal, and foreshore landscapes adjacent to the newly restored Beach Creek Estuary and Marine Spit.
+Working with an interdisciplinary team, Town staff, and the community, Lanarc designed a landscape grounded in Greenshores principles and resilient to seasonal storms and future sea‑level rise.

-This project was completed in follow up to the Beach Creek restoration and in tandem with Qualicum Beach Memorial Roundabout to coordinate with road and infrastructure upgrades.
+This project was completed as a follow‑up to the Beach Creek restoration and in tandem with the Qualicum Beach Memorial Roundabout to align with broader road and infrastructure upgrades.

-Lanarc’s efforts included design of the observation deck, seating opportunities, interpretive signage, large swathes of dune grass along the spit and foreshore, native plants in the upland areas, sedge grasses in the intertidal zone, and roof top planting over the utility facility.
+Lanarc’s efforts included designing the observation deck, creating seating opportunities, developing interpretive signage, and establishing extensive plantings: dune grasses along the spit and foreshore, native species in the upland areas, sedge grasses in the intertidal zone, and rooftop vegetation over the utility facility.

-Since the completion of this work fish have returned to Beach Creek, otters camp out in the spit, and many other forms of wildlife have started call Beach Creek Estuary home.
+Since completion, fish have returned to Beach Creek, otters now frequent the spit, and a growing diversity of wildlife has begun to call the Beach Creek Estuary home.

 Qualicum Beach Nature Park & Signage